Last updated: September 14, 2023

 Old Parliament House was the home of the federal parliament in Australia from 1927 all the way up to 1988, before they transitioned to the current Parliament House.

-Back in its hey-day, it was a small nearly self-sufficient village, with its own post office, barber, bars, and a dining room.
-Today it is home to the Museum of Australian Democracy, as it is considered the birthplace for many of Australia’s modern democratic policies.
+Back in its heyday, it was a small, nearly self-sufficient village with its own post office, barber, bars, and dining room.
+Today, it is home to the Museum of Australian Democracy, as it is considered the birthplace of many of Australia’s modern democratic policies.

 If you want to take a deep dive into Australia’s political history, this is a great place to visit.
 Its detailed and fascinating exhibitions reveal how we achieved many of the democratic freedoms we take for granted today.

-Official website with visitor information: Museum of Australian Democracy at Old Parliament House.
+Official website: Museum of Australian Democracy at Old Parliament House.